jaschenk/Tomcat-Instance-Generator/README.md

 * To drive the selection of Tomcat Archive's to be available for download, a new externalized configuration file has been added.
 This allows externalizing the downloadable point releases from the specified mirror location.

 * Specifying this configuration is performed by a runtime Java Property named: **tc.archives**.
-This properties value must reference the fully qualified file-system path of the **YAML Tomcat Archives Configuration** file.
+This property value must reference the fully qualified file-system path of the **YAML Tomcat Archives Configuration** file.

 ###  YAML Tomcat Archives Configuration Format